 - Restrictions on the transfer of shares

 Completing a Stock Transfer Form

 A Stock Transfer Form is the standard document that must be completed to transfer shares in a UK limited company.
-For fully paid shares (i.e. when the current shareholder has paid the nominal value of his or her shares to the company), the J30 Stock Transfer Form should be used.
-For unpaid or partly paid shares, you will need to use the J10 form.
+For fully paid shares (i.e. when the current shareholder has paid the nominal value of his or her shares to the company), the Stock Transfer Form (sometimes referred to as the J30 form) should be used.
+For unpaid or partly paid shares, you will need to use the so-called J10 form.

 If no particular restrictions are present in the Articles or Shareholders’ Agreement, you can go ahead and complete a Stock Transfer Form with the following details:

 - Consideration money (Amount of cash, if any, being paid for the shares.
 Enter ‘NIL’ if no cash is being paid.